 - Patient Interaction Programs – Do they meet the necessary requirements?

 Manufacturers are providing additional patient support options for their products.
 Common Patient Interaction Programs include: specialty pharmacies, patient assistance programs (PAPs), pharmacy benefit managers (PBM), REMS KAB and other surveys, reimbursement Hubs, medication/patient adherence services, and market research programs.
 The Pharmacovigilance team needs to be kept abreast of the implementation of such programs and a system for reporting needs to be determined.
 Both the FDA and the MHRA are looking closely at the above AE reporting processes during inspections.
-A review of sample audits found multiple instances of citation for lack of training and documentation related to AEs for patient interaction settings.
+A review of sample audits found multiple instances of a citation for lack of training and documentation related to AEs for patient interaction settings.

 - Training documentation

 Patient Interaction Programs staff may be aware of AE reporting, but many do not understand all required reporting.
 It is your responsibility as the Marketing Authorization Holder (MAH) to ensure documented training has taken place for all patient interaction programs and staff.